Luanti: Overview

-Games are playable through worlds that are assembled by fixed 3D voxels aligned in a fixed position called nodes.
+Games installed on Luanti can be played through worlds, formed using 3D voxels called nodes, which function like digital building blocks.
 Scenery is created by using nodes to represent various types of landscape or immobile objects, such as land, water, trees, and rocks.
-Conversely, objects are commonly used to create animated beings called mobs (or NPCs) which have the ability to walk, crawl, fly, and so on.
+Conversely, animated (moving) beings, often referred to as mobs or NPCs (characters controlled by the game) can be created to interact with the player and the world.
 Luanti allows users to create their own scenery and mobs, or they can use packages that have been created by other users; these content creators are referred to as modders or developers.

-VoxeLibre is the primary example of a game which consists of real-world biomes with a variety of mobs that can spawn.
-It also has numerous game mechanics which allow for countless objectives such as building houses, farming, smelting, cooking, and so on.
+A primary example of a game which consists of real-world biomes with a variety of mobs that can spawn is VoxeLibre.
+Such games often have numerous game mechanics which allow for multiple player-set objectives such as building houses, farming, smelting, and cooking.

-On the other hand, Minetest Game (MTG) was designed without mobs or a clear game objective, since it was designed to be a modding base with sets of nodes and pre-generated biomes.
+On the other hand, games that include no mobs or clear game objectives, such as Minetest Game (MTG) also exist, being designed to be modding bases with sets of nodes and pre-generated biomes.